octobercms/docs/3.x/cms/themes/snippets.md

 ```

 In addition, properties can be passed to the partial components using [external property values](../themes/components.md).

+### Defining Options

+When defining **options**, list should have the following format: `key:Value | key2:Value`.
+The keys represent the internal option value, and values represent the string that users see in the drop-down list.
+The pipe character separates individual options, for example: `us:US | ca:Canada`.

+The key is optional, if it's omitted (`US | Canada`), the internal option value will be zero-based integer (`0`, `1`, ...).
+It's recommended to always use explicit option keys.
+The keys can contain only Latin letters, digits and characters `-` and `_`.

+Alternatively, the **options** property can also be defined as a reference to a static PHP class method (`Class::method`).

 ## Creating Snippets from Components